wavemaker/docs/learn/how-tos/integrating-azure-oauth-prefab.md

 [![](/learn/assets/azure_oauth_new_appreg.png)](/learn/assets/azure_oauth_new_appreg.png)

-4. In the left panel of the under App Registration click on **Certificates & secrets** and Creare New client secret & copy the secret value.
+4. In the left panel of the under App Registration click on **Certificates & secrets** then **Creare New client secret** and copy the secret value.

 [![](/learn/assets/azure_oauth_client_secret.png)](/learn/assets/azure_oauth_client_secret.png)